mengbinhao/jack-note/docs/english/NPR.md

   > Indians capital is experiencing the worst religious violence it has seen in decades

 - 2020.3.12
-  - assemble v | reassemble
+  - assemble v | reassemble | assembly n
   - banquet n
   - lavish adj
   - cremation n